wbudgaga/Bolt/README.md

 </p>

 ## Features
-- Ensuring the effective distribution of datasets.
-Since the files being processed are large, it is important to ensure that the distribution of a file facilitates concurrent processing.
-The distribution scheme must also ensures that the storage loads are effectively dispersed, even in cases where the underlying files are vastly different sizes.
+- Balancing the data and workload distribution among the available machines.
+- Ensuring data locality of the map tasks.
+- Allowing the execution of MapReduce jobs in a structured P2P distributed system.
+- Distributing and locating data in a dynamic distributed environment.
-- Decentralized orchestration of Map and Reduce tasks.
+- Decentralized scheduling of MapReduce tasks.
-DHTs are highly decentralized, orchestration frameworks designed over DHTs must be decentralized as well.
-Furthermore, centralized components introduce hotspots and points of irrecoverable failures.
-- Ensuring fast completion times.
-The choice of the underlying DHT-based storage subsystem that is completely decentralized should not introduce orchestration overheads that preclude timely completion of jobs.
+- Gaining a balanced workload without global knowledge about the system.
+- Providing scalability that allows the framework to execute more tasks as extra nodes are added to the system.
+- Considering a heterogeneous environment by assigning multiple identifiers to powerful nodes on the keyspace ring.
+In a such case, the powerful nodes will be responsible for more workload than the others.
-- Minimizing garbage collection overhead  is achieved by reusing of objects instead of creating new ones for new data.
+- Minimizing garbage collection overhead is achieved by reusing the same objects instead of creating new ones for new data.

 ## SYSTEM ARCHITECTURE